copycopter/copycopter-ruby-client/README.md

     rake copycopter:export

-The exported `copycopter.yml` will be located in `config/locales/`.
+The exported yaml will be located at `config/locales/copycopter.yml`.

 Contributing
 ------------